nikkhoofard/code_generator/README.md

 # code_generator
-genetrate password with word to 8 lengh
+genetrate password with punc, digit, lowercasw and uppercase . the lengh of password on your hand

 run and show you the password!!!